stridecolossus/jove-blog/blog/part-5-terrain/panama.md

     }

     public static String unmarshal(MemorySegment address) {
+        if(address.byteSize() == 0L) {
             return address.reinterpret(Integer.MAX_VALUE).getString(0L);
         }
+        else {
+            return address.getString(0L);
         }
+    }
+}
 ```

+If the length of the string is unknown the off-heap memory is a _variable length array_ which is resized by the `reinterpret` method.
 Note that `reinterpret` is an _unsafe_ operation that can result in a JVM crash for an out-of-bounds memory access, since the actual memory size cannot be guaranteed by the JVM.
 Additionally this method is _restricted_ and generates a runtime warning suppressed by the following VM argument:

 ```
 --enable-native-access=ALL-UNNAMED